carlisia/website/content/thoughts/kubernetes system with mcp server.md

 ## Discussions

-If you want to jump into discussions about this article, go straight here:
+In case you want to jump into discussions about this article, go straight here:

 - [LinkedIn discussion](https://www.linkedin.com/feed/update/urn:li:activity:7353508399105368064/)